viniciumedeiros/field_formatter/README.md

     composer require cocur/slugify
   `

+## 👽 How to contribute

+-  Make a fork;
+-  Create a branck with your feature: `git checkout -b my-feature`;
+-  Commit changes: `git commit -m 'feat: My new feature'`;
+-  Make a push to your branch: `git push origin my-feature`.

+After merging your receipt request to done, you can delete a branch from yours.

 ## 📃 License

 This project is under the MIT license.
-See the [LICENSE](https://github.com/viniciumedeiros/bankon/blob/master/LICENSE) for details.
+See the [LICENSE](https://github.com/viniciumedeiros/field_formatter/blob/master/LICENSE) for details.

 🎓 Made with by Vinícius Medeiros 👨🏻‍💻 [Get in touch!](https://www.linkedin.com/in/viniciumedeiros/)